Texas: Wildlife

-A wide range of animals and insects live in Texas.
-It is the home to 65 species of mammals, 213 species of reptiles and amphibians, including the American green tree frog, and the greatest diversity of bird life in the United States—590 native species in all.
+Texas is home to 65 species of mammals, 213 species of reptiles and amphibians, including the American green tree frog, and the greatest diversity of bird life in the United States—590 native species in all.
 At least 12 species have been introduced and now reproduce freely in Texas.

 Texas plays host to several species of wasps, including an abundance of Polistes exclamans, and is an important ground for the study of Polistes annularis.

 During the spring Texas wildflowers such as the state flower, the bluebonnet, line highways throughout Texas.
 During the Johnson Administration the first lady, Lady Bird Johnson, worked to draw attention to Texas wildflowers.

 Climate

 The large size of Texas and its location at the intersection of multiple climate zones gives the state highly variable weather.
 The Panhandle of the state has colder winters than North Texas, while the Gulf Coast has mild winters.
 Texas has wide variations in precipitation patterns.
 El Paso, on the western end of the state, averages 8.7 in of annual rainfall, while parts of southeast Texas average as much as 64 in per year.
 Dallas in the North Central region averages a more moderate 37 in per year.

 Snow falls multiple times each winter in the Panhandle and mountainous areas of West Texas, once or twice a year in North Texas, and once every few years in Central and East Texas.
 Snow falls south of San Antonio or on the coast only in rare circumstances.
 Of note is the 2004 Christmas Eve snowstorm, when 6 in of snow fell as far south as Kingsville, where the average high temperature in December is 65 °F.